Tom Wang clobbers me with ads harder than a Scottie Scheffler drive on a long par 5.

 But then you read some of the complaints on Reddit and start to have doubts.

 It’s like when you try to fill your cup with Dr. Pepper at the soda fountain, but it comes out clear.
-Like, did you accidentally hit Sprite?
-Or water?
+Like, did you accidentally hit the Sprite or water button?

 Nope, they must just be out.

-Great, now what’re you supposed to wash your Double Frisco Burger Combo down with?
+Great, now what are you supposed to wash your Double Frisco Burger Combo down with?
 Mug Root Beer?

 It’s reviews like this one from Patricia that throw you off.